 There’s no lunch for free.
-Amazon FBA charges sellers according to which FBA plan, sales performance and storage time length.
+Amazon FBA charges sellers according to which FBA plan, sales performance, and storage time length.
 Below are several categories for your reference:

 - Referral fees.
 These are the fees you pay after you sell a product on Amazon.
-Typically, this is a percentage of the price the product sold for.
+Typically, this is a percentage of the price the product is sold for.
 The actual fee you pay depends on the category your product is listed in, but it’s generally 15% or less.

 - Variable closing fees.
 Some product categories such as books, DVDs, and other forms of media, come with a flat fee, too.

 - FBA fees.
-When you place your product at an Amazon FBA fulfillment centers, your products are picked, packed, and shipped by Amazon’s fulfillment team.
+When you place your product at an Amazon FBA fulfillment center, your products are picked, packed, and shipped by Amazon’s fulfillment team.
 These fees cover the total costs to do all that work and ship it.
 Since these fees are usually only a few dollars, it ends up being much less expensive than doing the work and shipping it yourself!